jojokarlin/Git_DRI_Jan_2017/4_commandLine.md

 Back in the command line, we're going to make a plain text markdown file.

 Make sure you're navigated inside your GitPractice folder.
 Use `cd` or `cd ..` as needed.

+Do you remember how to create a file?

-Now, type `touch [name].md` The '.md' extension means "markdown."
+Hint: type `touch [name].md` The '.md' extension means "markdown."
 You can use `touch` to create other types of files, too.

 ### Edit your file.